-Rice is known as an academically rigorous school, and the engineering curriculum is probably the most challenging of all.
-But study groups and team projects help ease the challenge of an engineering course load and faculty advisors are ready to help students navigate through the four years of classes, labs and projects.
+Rice University is known as an academically rigorous school, and the School of Engineering curriculum is probably the most challenging of all.
+To help, study groups and team projects ease the challenge of an engineering course load.
+Additionally, our faculty advisors are ready to help you navigate through the four years of classes, labs and projects.

 Chemical and Biomolecular Engineering

 Electrical and Computer Engineering

 Each of our nine departments offers Bachelor of Arts and Bachelor of Science degrees with these exceptions: Bioengineering offers only the Bachelor of Science degree and Computational and Applied Mathematics and Statistics offer the Bachelor of Arts degree only.
 Bachelor of Science programs in the traditional engineering fields: Chemical Engineering, Civil Engineering, Electrical Engineering and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.